Justin-Mendoza/Movies2Music/README.md

 # Movies2Music

 Movies2Music is made in pure HTML, CSS and Javascript.
 It uses both Spotify's API as well as TMDB's (The Movie DataBase) API.
 The site takes in a movie as an input and lists out 7 songs that matches the movie's official soundtrack's cadence, valence, emotion and other variables.
 The app uses TMBD's database to search for a movie by name and shows different movies matching the given name.
 Then, Spotify is used to search for that movie's soundtrack, and find recommended tracks based on the sound track.
+This project was for me to familiarize myself with basic and more advanced web proggraming principles, Namely: API use, basic API search fetching and display, JSON use and general software building and engineering.

 ## Features